 The language in the second half of this stanza is dramatic.
 He uses the phrase “stricken multitude” and other words like “grim” and “melancholy”.
 In addition to the syntax, these words present an interesting contrast with the much less formal phrases like “hoodoo” and “cake”.

 Despite the bad omen that came with these two aforementioned players, they did well.
-They got to second and third base which means that Casey was going to get a chance at the bat.
+They got to second and third bases which means that Casey was going to get a chance at the bat.

 Stanzas Five and Six